muyin1206/muyin1206/README.md

-Passionate student | Aspiring developer | Coding enthusiast
+ student |  developer | Coding enthusiast

 👋 Hello, I'm Ethan, a dedicated student with a strong passion for programming.
 I love diving into the world of technology and exploring new possibilities through code.